Trump And Biden On Global Issues: From Reproductive Rights To Refugees

 While former Vice President Biden has outlined some of his plans and priorities for the future, President Trump's campaign has focused more on what he's done in his first term.
 Still, Trump's past words and actions should be a good indicator of how he intends to move forward if re-elected.

-Below is a summary of that Trump and Biden have said (or done) on these matters.
+Below is a summary of what Trump and Biden have said (or done) on these matters.

 On the U.S. foreign aid strategy